Mostofa-Abedin/Practice-Repo/T1W3_Website_Build/Readme.md

 # Portfolio

 ## Overview

-This ia a portfolio website to display some services of a company
+This is a portfolio website to display some services of the company "Something Something".
+This is currently under development.
+We will keep on adding the features in readme that we add in the website.

+## Components

+### Header
+The header component has a logo and name of the company along with the navigation bar.
+The navigation bar has links to navigate to different pages.

+### Footer
+The footer component has social media links and the information of the company such as the contact number and the address.